 Install Your Additional Panels as a New System

 If you’re looking into increasing your solar system’s size by more than a couple kWs, probably your best bet is to look at it as installing a new solar system with new panels and new inverters.
 In many ways, this could be the easiest and cheapest option.

-Oftentimes, installing a new (separate) system is more straightforward and takes less time than integrating new panels with an older system.
+Installing a new (separate) system is often more straightforward and takes less time than integrating new panels with an older system.
 And you won’t have to worry about voiding your warranty on your original solar system, should you decide to go with a different installer.